All Episodes

 What is a politician's first job?

-A politician's first job is to get re-elected.
+A politician's first job is to get reelected.

-Spector knows he's going to have trouble even winning a primary.
+Specter knows he's going to have trouble even winning a primary.

 He's going to be running against Pat Toomey again.

-This is about Spectre's political survival.
+This is about Specter's political survival.

 This is all about the fact he faces a strong primary challenge.